mahe-lab/sops/rbc_lysis_and_cell_pelleting_blood_and_marrow.md

 - Approver: ermahe@ucalgary.ca

 ### authorization
-- Requires completion of
+- Requires Completion of Safety Training
+- Requires Pre-Authorization by PI

 ### hazards
--
+- All blood and bone marrow specimens should be considered infectious; universal precautions are required

 ### ppe
 - Lab Coat